webplatform/docs/dom/Navigator/javaEnabled/index.md

 your browser does not have Java JRE installed or it has been disabled.
 &lt;/object&gt;

-Note that the &lt:applet&gt; tag has been depreciated in html5.
+Note that the &lt;applet&gt; tag has been depreciated in html5.
 Use the &lt;object&gt; tag instead.
 |Notes=This method does NOT determine if javascript or active scripting is enabled in the web browser or not.
 To detect if active scripting is enabled in a web browser add &lt;noscript&gt; tags to your web page.